 Food should be good for you.
 But some foods aren’t.
 Pesticides are sprayed on millions of acres every year and some of them end up on your food.
 Our broken farm subsidy system encourages over production of the wrong food.
 EWG is pushing for better policy and more sustainable ways of farming that produce healthy food in a healthy environment.

-Below are comments submitted by EWG in response to the Food and Drug Administration's request for input on guidance for the food industry on the use of the term "healthy" on food packaging.
+Below are comments EWG has submitted in response to the Food and Drug Administration's request for input on updating its guidance on the use of “healthy” claims on packaged foods.Read More